prevayler/prevayler/README.txt

 Free Software License
 =========================
-The Prevayler library is free software.
-See license.txt in the "docs" directory for more details.
+The Prevayler library is free software, distributed under a BSD license.
+See LICENCE.TXT in this directory for more details.

 Features